What is Sanctions Screening?

 Consequences of a Sanctions Breach

-For instance, breaches of financial sanctions in the UK are criminal offenses punishable by up to 7 years in prison and monetary fines levied on individuals and businesses found in breach.
-Similarly, the US Treasury Department’s Office of Foreign Assets Control (OFAC) considers sanctions violations a grave threat to national security and foreign relations.
-Consequently, offenders face monetary fines of up to several million dollars and prison time of up to 30 years.
+Failure to comply with AML regulations and sanctions check requirements can result in severe penalties, including punitive fines, criminal proceedings, and damaged reputation.
+For instance, breaches of financial sanctions in the UK are punishable by up to 7 years in prison.
+Similarly, the US OFAC considers sanctions violations a threat to national security and foreign relations.
+Offenders can face up to several million-dollar fines and 30 years in jail.

 Several firms were heavily fined for OFAC breaches, in some cases exceeding $1 billion.
 These include ZTE, Standard Chartered, BNP Paribas, Crédit Agricole, Société Générale, and UniCredit.